Sharmadean Reid MBE

 Sharmadean launched into 2018 with a new column “Bossing It”, which could be found in The Guardian’s Weekend Magazine, every Saturday through the first half of the year.

-This year Sharmadean also launched her revolutionary angel investor-funded platform, Beautystack.
+Sharmadean has also launched her revolutionary angel investor-funded platform, Beautystack.
 This invitation-only hub for beauty professionals connect consumer and beautician, enabling the consumer to book appointments directly with the next generation of beauticians whose work showcased on the platform catches their attention.

 Kruger Cowne Speaker Awards: Female Entrepreneur Speaker of the Year 2017.

 Celebrating Black History Month 2020

 At Kruger Cowne, we make it happen.Book Sharmadean Reid MBE

 Or alternatively call us to book Sharmadean Reid MBE on +44 (0)20 3124 1860